All Posts

 • Death

-A greater understanding of the realities of U.C. (and fellow Inflammatory Bowel Disease, Crohn’s) can only lead to more empathy and compassion for those who suffer from it.
+A greater understanding of the realities of U.C. (and fellow Inflammatory Bowel Disease, Crohn’s Disease) can only lead to more empathy and compassion for those who suffer from it.

 Equally important is that greater understanding will surely lead to greater attention and more resources being given to join in the fight against IBD.

-Just because this devastating disease happens to involve poop is no reason to be embarrassed about it.
-Let’s raise our voices, remove the stigma, and give IBD sufferers the support, compassion, and hope they so badly need!
+Let’s raise our voices, remove the stigma, and give sufferers the support, compassion, and hope they so badly need!

 Share this post